legionboard/api/doc/changes/delete.md

 # Delete change

-Delete a specific change identified by the id.
+Delete a specific change identified by an ID.

 ```
 DELETE /changes/:id